rooprg/credit_risk_classification/README.md

 **(2) Results**

-The confusion matrix elucidates the performance of the model for which true values are known:
+(a) The confusion matrix elucidates the performance of the model for which true values are known:

 - True Positive (TP)